gplepage/vegas/doc/html/_sources/tutorial.txt

     mpirun -np 4 python mpi-integral.py

-This code runs 2.5--3 times faster on 4 CPUs than a single CPU.
+This code runs 2.5--3 times faster on 4 CPUs than on a single CPU.
 One might have hoped that 4 CPUs would be 4x faster, but they aren't quite that fast because of the time needed to transfer integration information between the processes on the different CPUs.